Dark Matter Capture in Supernovae Modifies Dark Photon Cooling Bounds: Results

 The picture changes when DM mass is reduced $(m_\chi \sim 10\,{\rm GeV})$.
 As shown in the middle panel of Fig.~(\ref {fig:finscanasym}), a new triangular, wedge-shaped region emerges in the parameter space (teal region).
 Within this region, dark photons that previously escaped freely from the neutron star become trapped by scatterings with the dense DM population, thereby suppressing the luminosity.
 For a fixed DM mass and kinetic-mixing parameter $\epsilon$, this transition occurs when $m_{A'} \lesssim 10^{-3}\,{\rm GeV}$.
 As $m_{A'}$ decreases, the capture rate initially increases because the scattering cross section $\sigma_{\chi p}$ grows for lighter mediators, allowing greater DM buildup and thus expanding the allowed region of parameter space consistent with observations.
 With further reduction in $m_{A'}$, the cross section hits the saturation limit and cannot grow further.
 Beyond this, the capture rate begins to fall since the probability of capture $g_1(u)$ decreases with decreasing mediator mass.
 This reduces the overall capture efficiency.
 Consequently, the previously opened parameter space closes again once $m_{A'}$ falls below a certain threshold.
 This turnover behaviour, absent in earlier studies, arises naturally here due to our more accurate treatment of the capture process in the light-mediator regime.

 However, not all regions of this newly opened triangular wedge are available.
-As depicted schematically in Fig.~(\ref{fig:cartoon}), the total luminosity receives contributions from both volume and surface emissions of $A^\prime$ and scales as $\propto \left(R^3-r_{A^\prime}^3\right) \,+\, r_{A^\prime}^2$.
-The first term corresponds to emission from the annular shell between the dark-photon sphere and the stellar core, while the second arises from the surface of the $A'$ sphere itself.
+As depicted schematically in Fig.~(\ref{fig:cartoon}), the total luminosity now receives contribution from emissions from the annular volume and is $\propto \left(R_{\rm core}^3-r_{A^\prime}^3\right)$ as long as $r_{A^\prime} < R_{\rm core}$.
 As the DM mass decreases, its number density increases, causing more $A'$ particles to scatter within the star, thereby enlarging $r_{A'}$.
-This leads to a competition between surface and volume contributions: when the emission from the annular shell dominates, portions of the previously allowed parameter space (triangular, wedge-like region) become excluded.
-These regions appear as maroon-shaded areas in Fig.~(\ref{fig:finscanasym}).
-For still higher $\epsilon$ values for a given $m_{A'}$, volume emission becomes negligible and surface omission starts dominating, resulting in a complementary grey exclusion region.
-Larger $\epsilon$ enhances $\sigma_{\chi p}$, which boosts the DM capture rate and number density, ultimately increasing the luminosity beyond observational limits and thereby excluding those parameters.
+This leads to increased emission from the annular shell, and portions of the previously allowed parameter space (triangular, wedge-like region) become excluded.
+This region appears as the maroon-shaded area in Fig.~(\ref{fig:finscanasym}).
+For still higher $\epsilon$ values for a given $m_{A'}$, the decoupling radius $r_{A^\prime}$ increases further and at some point becomes larger than $R_{\rm core}$.
+Volume emission now becomes negligible, and surface emission starts dominating, resulting in a complementary grey exclusion region.
+Larger $\epsilon$ enhances $\sigma_{\chi p}$, which boosts the DM capture rate and number density, ultimately increasing the luminosity beyond observational limits and thereby excluding these parameters.

 At even smaller DM masses $(m_\chi \sim 1\,{\rm GeV})$, the excluded parameter space separates into two disconnected regions, as seen from the leftmost plot of Fig.~\ref {fig:finscanasym}.
 Between these, a central white space appears where the number density of DM is high enough to trap the $A^\prime$ particles inside the star.
 In this region, both surface and volume emissions are suppressed, and $A'$ cannot contribute to the cooling.
 As $m_{A'}$ decreases further, the constraints tighten again, ruling out parts of the parameter space.